Finance in Germany

 How long do bank transfers take in Germany?

-Most bank transfers in Germany won't be instantaneous.
+However, most bank transfers to a recipient with a different bank won't be instantaneous.
 If you need to make a payment by a certain date, be sure to leave a couple of days leeway.
-Transfers will typically take 2-4 working days, from the moment you hand in the form to bank cashiers, to the money lying in the receiving account.
+Transfers will typically take 2-4 working days.

 What is the cheapest way to transfer money internationally?

-If you are transferring money from an EU-based bank with an IBAN code, transfers will be free and easy.
+If you are transferring money from an EU-based bank with an IBAN code to another EU-based bank, transfers are normally free and easy.
 For non-EU nationals, fees and delays could be involved, but specialist transfer services exist to make the process simpler.

 Our International Money Transfer page presents you more providers to transfer money internationally.